gintautassulskus/helm-depdendency-mgmnt/proposal.md

 }
 ```

-3) The declared chart dependencies then could automatically trigger Helm chart builds in other projects.
+3) The declared chart dependencies then could automatically trigger other projects containing Helm charts:

 ```
 helmRepositories {